 XIV.
 Formal PCRG Hearing Procedure

-In any cases that are not appropriate for informal resolution and are not resolved without a hearing, the Associate Provost for Equity and Diversity and Title IX Coordinator will initiate a formal hearing.
+In any cases that are not appropriate for informal resolution and are not resolved without a hearing, the Title IX Coordinator and Equity and Diversity Officer will initiate a formal hearing.

 A. Hearing Panel Membership and General Hearing Process